nhmikami/42-push_swap/README.md

 ## Description
 We start with two stacks: stack `a` contains a list of integers and stack `b` is empty. <br />
-The goal is to sort in ascending order numbers into stack `a` using only the following operations:
+The goal is to sort numbers in ascending order in stack `a` using only the following operations:
 * `sa` (swap a): swap the first 2 elements at the top of stack a - do nothing if there is only one or no elements
 * `sb` (swap b): swap the first 2 elements at the top of stack b - do nothing if there is only one or no elements
 * `ss` : `sa` and `sb` at the same time